-Attend the Options and Parents' afternoon on Tuesday 17th March, then you complete your 'Options' form very carefully and hand it to your form tutor by Thursday 26th March
+Complete your 'Options' form very carefully and hand it to your form tutor by Thursday 18th March

 It should be pointed out that just because a course is described here, it does not mean that it will be offered.
 If only a few students opt for a course or there are last minute changes to staffing, we may not be able to offer it.
 However we will do our very best to ensure that all options will be available.